DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 > [!lore]+ **The Fate of Stella Wachter**
 >
-> Three years ago, Victor found a spellbook in his father’s library, as described in **N3t.
-Victor’s Workroom** (p.
-109).
+> Three years ago, Victor found a spellbook in his father’s library, as described in <span class="citation">N3t.
+Victor’s Workroom (p.
+109)</span>.
 It was not, however, just any spellbook—it was the lost spellbook of the lich Khazan himself, long thought destroyed in the accident that had led to Khazan’s death.
 Victor studied its secrets intensely, using Khazan’s precise notes and his own powerful intellect to master many of the spells within.
 >
 > Six months ago, Victor met Stella Wachter, the youngest child of Lady Fiona Wachter, while skipping stones by Lake Zarovich.
 Stella and Victor were surprised to find that they shared a mutual interest in magic, myths, and philosophy.
 Despite their parents’ clear disapproval, the two became fast friends.
 >